 There are plenty of fast rapids on corners to keep the excitement up and you’ll do well if you don’t get stuck in the eddys (the other side of a rapid which flows in the opposite direction to the river, spinning you around).

-The river here is primarily through the farmlands and rolling hills, it feels like you’re gliding through Hobbiton.
+The Whanganui River here is primarily through the farmlands and rolling hills, it feels like you’re gliding through Hobbiton.

 It’s a fun stretch of paddling with some beautiful landscapes that are punctuated with some rapids for excitement.